 The appellant's personal contacts meet Level 6-2.
-The appellant is in contact with various staff throughout the Medical Center, staff from other medical facilities, and with vendors outside of the Medical Center in a moderately structured setting.
-The appellant also has contact with patients and their families.
+The appellant is in contact with various staff throughout DCM Denver-[major organization], DCM personnel office staff, and with contractors in a moderately structured setting.

 The appellant's contacts do not meet Level 6-3.
 The contacts do not require her to identify and develop the role and authority of each party.
+For example, contact with contractors only requires her to identify the best staff person to provide assistance.
 Her contacts are more routine and structured than contacts envisioned at Level 6-3.